kiemlicz/gtrello/README.md

 GTrello is a GMail add-on, which adds Trello integration.

 Project was created to solve single problem: gather all tasks in single place.
-As I'm heavy user of both Trello and Google tasks to schedule tasks I was lacking a feature to have them under one roof.
+I'm heavy user of both Trello and Google tasks to schedule tasks,
+I was lacking a feature to have them under one roof.

 Currently add-on displays Trello Cards from list the name user provided on 'Token' screen from every starred board user is member of.
 This is actively developed and behavior will be customizable